24 Mar 5. Colour Psychology of Brand You

 Green and grey represent harmony and rest.
 Together, these two colours target the anterior hypothalamus which evokes an anesthetizing effect on the body, helping to induce sleep.
 Lastly, yellow is the most energetic colour of the bunch, giving a euphoric notion that everything is possible.
 It has an uplifting and stimulating effect in the body through the sympathetic nervous system.

-More of the Colour Psychology of Purpose Brand
+More of the Colour Psychology of Brand You

-We’ll explore colour psychology of purpose brand more in future blogs, but the four primary colours can be combined to form any colour in the rainbow and thus give a combination of psychological effects on the human body which can be used to represent your authenticity.
+We’ll explore colour psychology of Brand You more in future blogs, but the four primary colours can be combined to form any colour in the rainbow and thus give a combination of psychological effects on the human body which can be used to represent your authenticity.

 – Nick Horton, The Fourth Space founder